top of page

 X-Men for Tiger Electronics

-As far as Tiger Electronics go, this is actually isn't bad.
+As far as Tiger Electronics go, this actually isn't bad.
 It's a boss rush where you play as Cyclops running and basting his way through battles with Apocalypse and Juggernaut.
-At least you can't just cheese your way through this one like Spider-Man.
+You can't just cheese your way through this one like you can with the Spider-Man version at least.

 Release: May 1, 2021